alexisrsantos/WindTurbines_cancer/README.md

-# Cancer Rates are not correlated with Wind Energy in the U.S.: A state-level analysis
+# Cancer Rates are not correlated with Wind Energy in the UnitedS States: A state-level analysis

 Here I provide the data and code to conduct a state-level correlation analysis between Wind Energy indicators and Cancer (Indicence, Prevalence, Mortality).